StatEngine/stat-engine/README.md

 #### Nightly Dump

-A nightly dump of elasticdump data is availabe in S3.
+A nightly dump of elasticdump data is available in S3.
 Please contact a team member for access.

 #### Loading data